Salatiga: Transport

 Salatiga is traversed by provincial road that connects Semarang and Surakarta.
 Tingkir Terminal is the main bus station in Salatiga, serving intercity buses.
 The Tamansari Terminal serves angkot (share taxis), even though most of the angkot did not stop at the terminal.
 The Semarang–Solo Toll Road section Bawen-Salatiga was inaugurated on 25 September 2017.
-There is a plan to build a junction with the toll road at Pattimura Street, closer to the city centre than the current junction, to prevent Salatiga from becoming a dead city.
+As of May 2026, a toll road had begun construction at Pattimura Street, closer to the city centre than the previous junction.